williamnguyen-activecyber/okta.github.io/_source/_docs/how-to/refresh-tokens.md

 ## What Is a Refresh Token?

 A refresh token is a special token that is used to generate additional access tokens.
 This allows you to have short-lived access tokens without having to collect credentials every single time one expires.
-Normally you would request this token alongside the access and/or ID tokens as part of a user's initial authentication flow.
+You request this token alongside the access and/or ID tokens as part of a user's initial authentication flow.

 ## Setting Up Your Application